DanielStuttgart/SFND_2D_Feature_Tracking/README.md

 * matched keypoints between two frames

 ### MP.9 Log the runtime of each detector and descriptor and choose best three combinations
 The runtime stored within the csv-file SFND_FeatureTracking_Report.csv .
-For further analysis and better highlighting of relevant columns, the file is stored as Excel table SFND_Feature_Tracking_Report.xlsx within the results-folder.
+For further analysis and better highlighting of relevant columns, the file is stored as Excel table SFND_Feature_Tracking_Report.xlsx within the root-folder.
 The FAST-detector is by factor 10 the fastest and should be considered for driver assistence / automated driving, since a fast reaction time of the car is needed in this area.
 Following combinations are the top 3 regarding the runtimes:
 No. | Detector | Descriptor
 ----|----------|---------
 1 | FAST     | BRISK